Library

 If include_anomalous_oxygen is false, the total_density field in the output is the sum of the mass densities of the species He, O, N₂, O₂, Ar, H, and N, but does not include anomalous oxygen.

-If include_anomalous_oxygen is false, the total_density field in the output is the effective total mass density for drag and is the sum of the mass densities of all species in this model including the anomalous oxygen.
+If include_anomalous_oxygen is true, the total_density field in the output is the effective total mass density for drag and is the sum of the mass densities of all species in this model including the anomalous oxygen.